lakeff/ReinoCMDS2/README.md

 - `.gear soulshardflight`
   - will toggle Soul Shards being batbound or not on the server.
 (Whether or not you can fly with them).
 Saves out to config file to persist through restarts.
   - Shortcut: *.gear ssf*
-- `.gear soulshardlimit`
+- `.gear soulshardlimit (amount) (type)`
   - will set the limit of each type soul shards a server can have.
+[Monster, Dracula, Winged, Solarus]
-  - Example: *.gear soulshardlimit 5*
+  - Example: *.gear soulshardlimit 5 Dracula*
   - Shortcut: *.gear ssl*
 - `.dropitems lifetime (seconds)`
   - will set the lifetime of dropped items while players are present to the seconds specified.
 Default is 300 seconds.
 This is a server wide setting, and will persist through restarts.Does not apply to shards or Player Containers.